River cruising may be less well-known than ocean cruising, but it’s becoming more popular every year. And for good reason.

 Every port includes a shore tour, from a traditional walk around a town to a bus trip to a local attraction (on the Rhine we took a bus through the Black Forest to an ancient monastery, then visited a cuckoo clock workshop and gobbled/got the recipe for Black Forest cake).

 ⓘ TIP: Consider paying for the optional extra tours when available.
-Memories of a camel ride along the Nile, exclusive wine tastings in a local home, or a scenic drive along the Romantic Road can be priceless.
+Experiences like a camel ride along the Nile, exclusive wine tastings in a local home, or a scenic drive along the Romantic Road are priceless.

 16. It’s easy to “listen up”